CodeKeeda9/APTOS-Tokenized_Peer-to-Peer_Study_Help/README.md

+📚 APTOS-Tokenized Peer-to-Peer Study Help

-APTOS-Tokenized Peer-to-Peer Study Help is a decentralized platform built on the Aptos blockchain that connects students for collaborative learning.
-The system allows students to offer or request study help, where contributions are tokenized as rewards using Move smart contracts.
+APTOS-Tokenized Peer-to-Peer Study Help is a next-generation decentralized learning platform built on the Aptos blockchain.
+It empowers students to connect, collaborate, and grow together, while ensuring that every contribution in the academic community is fairly rewarded through blockchain-based tokenization.

+Unlike traditional tutoring platforms that are centralized and profit-driven, this system is community-owned, transparent, and built to reward knowledge-sharing.

+🔹 Why This Project?

+In today’s education system, students often struggle to:

+Find reliable study partners or mentors.

+Access affordable academic help.

+Get recognition or incentives for helping peers.

+Our solution tackles all of these by creating a peer-to-peer learning ecosystem where knowledge = value.
+Every time a student helps another, they earn Aptos-based tokens secured by Move smart contracts, ensuring fairness and trust.

-🔹 Key Features:
+🔹 Key Features

+✨ Peer-to-Peer Matching
-💡 Peer-to-Peer Matching – Students can find study partners or tutors based on subjects and availability.
+Find study partners or tutors easily based on subjects, skill levels, and time availability.

-🪙 Tokenized Incentives – Earn Aptos-based tokens for providing academic help.
+🪙 Tokenized Incentives
+Get rewarded with blockchain tokens every time you provide academic help, making learning both collaborative and motivating.

-🔐 Decentralized & Transparent – Powered by Move smart contracts for security and fairness.
+🔐 Decentralized & Transparent
+All transactions are handled on-chain with Move smart contracts, eliminating fraud, bias, or centralized control.

+🌍 Global Accessibility
-🌍 Accessible to All – Open platform for learners and helpers across different institutions.
+Open to all learners and helpers across universities, schools, and independent learners worldwide.

-📊 Progress Tracking – Track contributions, sessions, and earned rewards.
+📊 Progress Tracking
+Track study sessions, tokens earned, and contribution history — building a verified academic reputation on-chain.

-🔹 Tech Stack:
+🔹 Tech Stack

-Backend: Aptos Move smart contracts
+Backend: Aptos Move Smart Contracts

+Manages token rewards, matching logic, and secure transactions.

 Frontend: React + TypeScript

+Intuitive, fast, and modern UI for students to connect and collaborate.

-Wallet Integration: Aptos Wallet (Petra / Martian)
+Wallet Integration: Aptos Wallets (Petra, Martian, etc.)

+Secure login and token management for users.

-Database: Decentralized storage + off-chain indexing
+Database: Decentralized Storage + Off-chain Indexing

-🚀 The goal of this project is to redefine collaborative learning by rewarding students for sharing knowledge, making study sessions more engaging, fair, and beneficial for all participants.
+Ensures scalability and reliable session data tracking.

+🚀 Vision

+Our mission is to redefine collaborative learning:

+Encourage students to help one another.

+Build a verified blockchain-based academic reputation system.

+Reward contribution, effort, and knowledge-sharing with real value.

+With APTOS-Tokenized Peer-to-Peer Study Help, we are creating a world where learning together is not just beneficial — it’s rewarding.